 \section{Introduction}

-Pursuit of strongly anisotropic $d$-block magnets has been motivated by the possibility of material realization of so-called quantum compass models\cite{nussinov2015compass}, such Kitaev's celebrated honeycomb model\cite{kitaev2006anyons}.
-In these materials, competition between different bond-dependent magnetic interactions produces an extensive classical degeneracy conducive to quantum spin liquid ground states\cite{hermanns2018physics,broholm2020quantum,zhou2017quantum}.
+Pursuit of strongly anisotropic $d$-block magnets has been motivated by the possibility of material realization of quantum compass models\cite{nussinov2015compass}, such as Kitaev's celebrated honeycomb model\cite{kitaev2006anyons}.
+In these materials, competition between different bond-dependent magnetic interactions produces an extensive classical degeneracy conducive to quantum spin-liquid ground states\cite{hermanns2018physics,broholm2020quantum,zhou2017quantum}.
 Realising these conditions in real materials requires precise tuning and suppression of the usual isotropic magnetic exchange.
 This can be accomplished, in principle, in edge-sharing compounds with $d^5$ filling and strong spin-orbital coupling.
-Remarkably, for ideal considerations, the specific spin-orbital composition of the local moments suppresses all couplings except those bond-dependent Ising couplings precisely prescribed by Kitaev's model\cite{jackeli2009mott}.
-This revelation led to a flurry of studies\cite{singh2010antiferromagnetic,plumb2014alpha,banerjee2016proximate,winter2017models,trebst2017kitaev,banerjee2017neutron} in $5d^5$ Ir(IV) compounds such as A$_2$IrO$_3$ (A = Na, Li) and the $4d^5$ Ru(III) compound $\alpha$-RuCl$_3$.
-These studies have revealed clear evidence of dominant bond-dependent anisotropic couplings in these compounds\cite{hwan2015direct,suzuki2021proximate}, leading to a variety of anomalous behaviors from the breakdown of conventional magnon excitations\cite{winter2017breakdown} to the possibility of a field-induced spin-liquid\cite{banerjee2018excitations,kasahara2018majorana,yokoi2021half}.
-However, while Kitaev couplings are thought to be the largest interaction, other couplings of similar magnitude always lift the classical degeneracy leading to magnetic order at zero-field.
+Remarkably, for ideal considerations, the specific spin-orbital composition of the local moments suppresses all couplings except those bond-dependent Ising couplings precisely prescribed by the Kitaev model\cite{jackeli2009mott}.
+This revelation initiated a number of studies\cite{winter2017models,trebst2017kitaev} in $5d^5$ Ir(IV) compounds such as A$_2$IrO$_3$ (A = Na, Li)\cite{singh2010antiferromagnetic} and the $4d^5$ Ru(III) compound\cite{plumb2014alpha,banerjee2016proximate,banerjee2017neutron} $\alpha$-RuCl$_3$.
+These studies have revealed clear evidence of dominant bond-dependent anisotropic couplings in these compounds\cite{hwan2015direct,suzuki2021proximate}, leading to a variety of anomalous behaviors from the breakdown of conventional magnon excitations\cite{winter2017breakdown} to the possibility of a field-induced spin liquid\cite{banerjee2018excitations,kasahara2018majorana,yokoi2021half}.
+However, while Kitaev couplings are thought to be the largest interaction, other couplings of similar magnitude always lift the classical degeneracy leading to magnetic order at zero field.